River Teifi: Culture and history

 The Teifi valley has been inhabited since pre-history.
 There are many remains of Iron Age and Stone Age man including cromlechs (burial chambers) and standing stones.

 Gerald of Wales wrote that the River Teifi was the only river that beavers inhabited in Wales in his time and it exceeded all other rivers in the abundance and delicacy of its salmon.

 Between Cenarth and Cardigan, there is an ancient tradition of fishing and travel using coracles - very simple light-weight boats made of bent sticks covered with waterproofed hide or skins.
 These are paddled by a single oar used at the front of the craft which requires great skill.
 The principal use for coracles is for salmon fishing using nets.
 Today there are very few licences issued for coracle fishermen.

 The remains of a medieval abbey stand at Strata Florida with examples of encaustic tiles on the floors.
 The river flows near to the Lampeter campus of the University of Wales Trinity Saint David, its predecessor, the University of Wales, Lampeter (est. 1822) having been the oldest university established in Wales.
 The river forms the southern boundary of the hamlet of Pen-y-wenallt.

 In modern times, the source of the river, Llyn Teifi, is used as a reservoir for public water supply.
 The River Teifi is the complete water source for the local area of Mid & South Ceredigion.
+A former anglicisation "River Tivy" had also be used as a name of the river.

 Concern over the health of the river has been reported, which include the levels of phosphates, nitrates, and sewage pollution.
 Following an analysis of data collected by environmental agencies, it has been stated the River Teifi has the most sewage discharges in Wales.
 A 2023 report of this analysis concluded the River Teifi was the ninth most polluted river in the UK.
 Further concern was reported in March 2023 after 10 tonnes of debris and agricultural waste was pulled from a 3 km stretch of the river in Llandysul.